US accuses financial website of spreading Russian propaganda

 “My guess is that most of the people who are loyal Zero Hedge followers naturally are inclined to mistrust the U.S. government anyway,” he said, “and so this announcement is probably not going to undermine most of Zero Hedge’s core support.”

-Associated Press journalists Angela Charlton in Paris and David Klepper in Providence, Rhode Island, contributed to this report.
+Associated Press journalists Lynn Berry in Washington, Angela Charlton in Paris and David Klepper in Providence, Rhode Island, contributed to this report.

 By NOMAAN MERCHANT